pvanderwoude/IntuneDocs/intune/compliance-policy-create-android.md

 - **Company portal app runtime integrity**: Checks if the Company Portal app has the default runtime environment installed, is properly signed, is not in debug-mode, and is installed from a known source.
 - **Block USB debugging on device** (Android 4.2 or later): Choose to prevent devices from using the USB debugging feature.
 - **Minimum security patch level** (Android 6.0 or later): Select the oldest security patch level a device can have.
 Devices that are not at least at this patch level are noncompliant.
 The date must be entered in the `YYYY-MM-DD` format.
+- **Restricted apps**: You can restrict apps by adding their bundle IDs to the policy.
+Then if a device has the app installed, the device will be marked as noncompliant.
+   - **App name**: Enter a user-friendly name to help you identify the bundle ID.
+   - **App Bundle ID**: Enter the unique bundle identifier for the app provider.
+For Android, the app bundle ID is taken from the store URL for the app.
+For example, if the URL to the app in the store is *https://play.google.com/store/apps/details?id=com.Slack*, the App Bundle ID = *com.Slack*.

 ## Locations

 In your policy, choose from existing locations.
 Don't have a location yet?
 [Use Locations (network fence) in Intune](use-network-locations.md) provides some guidance.